2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 ### Example: Writing down a seed phrase

-This is a very particular and secure moment to use Bitcoin.
+This is a particularly secure moment to use Bitcoin.
 As mentioned before, only you should have access to or knowledge about your seed phrase.
 As you follow along with an instructor and classroom, the seed generated should only be used in this course.
-Too many factors, prying eyes from classmates, unsecure systems, and many others make these keys only educational and untrusted.
+Too many factors, including prying eyes from classmates, insecure systems, and others, make these keys only educational and untrustworthy.
 However, the keys generated should still be stored for course examples.

-The first method we will use in the current situation, also the least secure one, is writing down the seed phrase in the proper order.
-A Seed phrase card is in the course material provided to the student or found on BTCPay Server GitHub.
+The first method we will use in this situation, which is also the least secure, is writing down the seed phrase in the proper order.
+A Seed phrase card is included in the course material provided to the student or can be found on the BTCPay Server GitHub.
 We will use this card to write down the words generated in the prior step.
 Make sure to write them down in the correct order.
 After you have written them down, check them against what was given by the software to make sure you wrote them down in the correct order.
 Once you have written it down, click the checkbox stating you have written down your seed phrase properly.

 ### Example: Storing a seed phrase on a Hardware Wallet

 In this course, we touch on storing a seed phrase on a hardware wallet.
-Following this course by an instructor might only sometimes include such a device.
-In the course, guide materials have written a list of hardware wallets provided that would fit this exercise.
+Following this course with an instructor might sometimes include such a device.
+In the course, the guide materials have compiled a list of hardware wallets that would be suitable for this exercise.

 We will use BTCPay Server vault and a Blockstream Jade hardware wallet in this example.

-You can also follow along by video for reference on connecting a hardware wallet.
+You can also follow along with a video guide on connecting a hardware wallet.
 :::video id=8e61664b-e0c0-416d-8ef9-b631bf28ec4d:::

 Download BTCPay Server Vault: https://github.com/btcpayserver/BTCPayServer.Vault/releases

-Make sure you download the correct files for your system.
+Make sure you download the correct files for your specific system.
 Windows users should download the [BTCPayServerVault-2.0.5-setup.exe](https://github.com/btcpayserver/BTCPayServer.Vault/releases/download/Vault%2Fv2.0.5/BTCPayServerVault-2.0.5-setup.exe) package, Mac users download the [BTCPayServerVault-osx-x64-2.0.5.dmg](https://github.com/btcpayserver/BTCPayServer.Vault/releases/download/Vault%2Fv2.0.5/BTCPayServerVault-osx-x64-2.0.5.dmg), and Linux users should download [BTCPayServerVault-Linux-2.0.5.tar.gz](https://github.com/btcpayserver/BTCPayServer.Vault/releases/download/Vault%2Fv2.0.5/BTCPayServerVault-Linux-2.0.5.tar.gz)

 After installing BTCPay Server Vault, start the software by clicking the icon on your Desktop.
 When BTCPay Server Vault is installed properly and started for the first time, it will ask permission to be used with Web Applications.
 It will ask to grant access to the specific BTCPay Server you work with.
 Accept these conditions.
 BTCPay Server Vault will now search for the Hardware device.
 Once the device is found, BTCPay Server will recognize that Vault is running and has fetched your device.

 **!Note!**

-Do not give your SSH keys or server admin account to anyone else apart from administrators when using a hot wallet.
+Don't give your SSH keys or server admin account to anyone else apart from administrators when using a hot wallet.
 Anyone with access to these accounts will have access to the funds in the Hot Wallet.

 ### Skill Summary